MITgcm/MITgcm/doc/examples/global_oce_latlon/global_oce_latlon.rst

        cg2dTargetResidual=1.E-13,

-   Sets the tolerance which the two-dimensional, conjugate gradient solver will use to test for convergence in :eq:`elliptic-backward-free-surface` to :math:`1 \times 10^{-13}`.
+   Sets the tolerance which the 2-D conjugate gradient solver will use to test for convergence in :eq:`elliptic-backward-free-surface` to :math:`1 \times 10^{-13}`.
    Solver will iterate until tolerance falls below this value or until